-The Nelson Mandela Centenary Challenge football match between Mamelodi Sundowns FC and FC Barcelona took place at the FNB (Soccer City) Stadium in Johannesburg this evening, attended by about 87 000 people.
+The Nelson Mandela Centenary Challenge football match between Mamelodi Sundowns FC and FC Barcelona took place at the FNB Stadium in Johannesburg this evening, attended by about 87 000 people.

-The friendly match between the champions of both the Premier Soccer League (PSL) and La Liga, was held to commemorate 100 years since the birth of Nelson Mandela.
+The friendly match between the champions of both the Premier Soccer League and La Liga was held to commemorate 100 years since the birth of Nelson Mandela.

-Tokyo Sexwale, trustee of the Nelson Mandela Foundation, said that the match reminded him of the 2010 Fifa World Cup, which Nelson Mandela attended.
+Tokyo Sexwale, a Trustee of the Nelson Mandela Foundation, said that the match reminded him of the 2010 FIFA World Cup, which Mandela attended.
 “I wish he was here,” he said.

 The match was attended by various political and business leaders.
 Mmusi Maimane, leader of the Democratic Alliance, said it was a proud day for South Africa.
 “To think that a team like Barcelona can come and tour and play here is a gentle reminder that Nelson Mandela’s sacrifice was for us to be part of the international community and I can be grateful that my son can watch [Lionel] Messi on his own ground.
 I think that is a powerful story.”

-At half-time Patrice Motsepe, president of Mamelodi Sundowns FC and Chairman of Motsepe Foundation, paid tribute to Nelson Mandela in front of an appreciative crowd.
-He also honoured the “father of football” Kaizer Motaung.
+At half-time Patrice Motsepe, President of Mamelodi Sundowns FC and Chairman of the Motsepe Foundation, paid tribute to Mandela in front of an appreciative crowd.
+He also honoured the “father of football”, Kaizer Motaung.

-The Barcelona match-day squad included football legends Andres Iniesta and Gerard Piqúe as well as five time Ballon D’or winner Messi and revered striker Louis Suarez.
+The Barcelona match-day squad included football legends Andrés Iniesta and Gerard Piqué, as well as five-time Ballon D’or winner Messi and revered striker Luis Suárez.
 Iniesta scored the winning goal for Spain in the 2010 World Cup final held at the same stadium.

 The final result was a 3-1 win for Barcelona, with many thrilling moments for the crowd.